 Take a look at National Grid below, a pretty significant drop but sustained a lot of its strength at the beginning and halfway through the bear market.
 It rebounded before other risk-on assets and is on a tear right now, soon to be back at all-time highs by the looks of it.

-In the consumer staples space.
-Consider some of the following.
-Walmart, Costco, and Procter & Gamble.
+In the consumer staples space, which tend to do well during a recession, consider some of the following companies: Walmart, Costco, and Procter & Gamble.

 These companies are strong in downturning economic conditions, some even rising.
 They represent necessities that people need to purchase on a daily basis.
 The larger department stores like Costco and Walmart are less expensive which gives people the opportunity to limit their spending.
 Take a look at Walmart for example, throughout the downturning market, the stock slightly dropped, no more than 16%, and then rallied well just days after.
 Even hitting new highs in most recent months as other equity markets struggled to get back to a moderately neutral standpoint.

 In the large-cap companies with a lot of cash on hand, the following companies showed a strong rebound and rebound potential, Apple, Microsoft, Facebook, Disney.